federicaterramagra1/SFIadvancedmodels-multiple/README.md

 ### Analysis

-The analysis files contained in the `results/` folder are organized by dataset, model, and batch size: `results/dataset-name/model-name/batch-size/`.
+The analysis files obtained with `FI_ANALYSIS` option are contained in the `results/` folder and are organized by dataset, model, and batch size: `results/dataset-name/model-name/batch-size/`.
 Inside, there are two files:

 - `fault_statistics.txt`: A text file where the total number of masked, non-critical, and critical (SDC-1) inferences are saved.